Droslj/RCC-immuno-genomics/README.md

 ### Clonotypes summary

-In this section, the most expanded shared clonotypes found in this assay were identified and quantificated.
+In this section, the most expanded shared clonotypes found in this assay were identified and quantified.
 The summary is provided in the Table 1.
 Lineage commitment of top shared families is provided in Figure 7.

 ![Clonotypes](Images/Clonotypes.png)